AztecProtocol/aztec-packages/barretenberg/README.md

 ## Development

-The following packages are required for building:
+The following packages are required for building from source:

 - cmake >= 3.24
 - Ninja (used by the presets as the default generator)